junxit/us-congress-bills-117/metadata.md

 - 2022-11-29 — Introduced in House
 - 2022-11-29 — Introduced in House
 - 2022-11-29 — Referred to the House Committee on Transportation and Infrastructure.
+- 2022-11-30 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
+1499, H. Res.
+1495 is considered passed House.(consideration: CR H8660; text: CR H8660)
+- 2022-11-30 — Pursuant to the provisions of H. Res.
+1499, H. Res.
+1495 is considered passed House. (consideration: CR H8660; text: CR H8660)
+- 2022-11-30 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.